CR DANCE COMPANY, LLC

 As an artist, my work is full of raw physicality feeling and I seek to embody human emotions in movement.
 Dance creates a sense of vulnerability, allowing performers to offer and viewers to receive.
 I want to bring self-awareness and push boundaries, depicting messages of love, hope and courage through my work.
 By allowing this sense of openness in my choreographic process, I am able to create a sense of communication with audiences by celebrating life onstage.
 Although language barriers may exist between nations, the power of emotion and movement are both universal.
 Because these two human experience are universal, I also seek to express and cultivate my Italian heritage in the United States through my work.

 It is Caterina Rago’s approach of surrendering her body to powerful emotion that inspires her intense and unique choreography.
-Rago, originally from San Lucido, Italy, felt the desire to share her life as a new Italian in NYC.
-She officially founded the Caterina Rago Dance Company (CRDC) in 2007.
-While working on founding her company, Caterina danced in various productions with the Martha Graham Dance Company.
-Caterina presented her original work in the Graham II 2008 season , and in many festivals and showcases throughout New York City and Italy.
-In 2010, two sold-out performances at MMAC marked CRDC’s debut season.
-The company’s work was selected for White Wave Rising Series Festival, Kat Wildish’s NYC Showcase at the Ailey Citigroup Theater, NYC Dance Week at Dixon Place, choreographed at Jazz at Lincoln Center in the opera, La Nave, with I Giullari di Piazza, IDACO Italian Dance Connection, Emerging Choreographer Series, Take Root and Fertile Ground at Green Space, Steps Beyond Foundation, Hatch Jennifer Muller the Works and Dance Gallery Festival.
-CRDC presented in 2013 the premiere of their evening-length work, Fall in Autumn, at MMAC.
+Caterina was invited to present her original work, Eternal Return, for the Graham II season 2008 and in many festivals and showcases throughout New York City and Italy.
+In 2010, two sold-out performances at MMAC marked CR DANCE COMPANY, LLC debut season and in 2013 the company premiered their evening-length work, Fall in Autumn, at MMAC.
+CR DANCE COMPANY, LLC work was selected for White Wave Rising Series Festival, Kat Wildish’s NYC Showcase at the Ailey Citigroup Theater, NYC Dance Week at Dixon Place, choreographed at Jazz at Lincoln Center in the opera, La Nave, with I Giullari di Piazza, IDACO Italian Dance Connection, Emerging Choreographer Series, Take Root and Fertile Ground at Green Space, Steps Beyond Foundation, Hatch Jennifer Muller/The Works and Dance Gallery Festival.
 Caterina has received two Company Commissions from Steffi Nossen Dance Foundation and the Accademia Nazionale di Danza in Rome, Italy.
-CRDC recently premiered “Labir Into” at New York Live Arts in collaboration with renown set designer, Pier Paolo Bisleri.
+CR DANCE COMPANY, LLC recently premiered “Labir Into” at New York Live Arts in collaboration with renown set designer, Pier Paolo Bisleri.
+The CR DANCE COMPANY, LLC Gala was recently performed at the Martha Graham Studio Theater on April 19th, 2018.
+The Company was invited to perform at NEXT@GRAHAM and for the 37th Annual Battery Dance Festival, 2018.

 Sarita Apel was born in Wiesbaden, Germany.
 She received her Bachelor of Dance in 2011 at Codarts, Rotterdam Dance Academy.
 From 2011-2014 she has been a scholarship student at The Ailey School in NYC.
 In New York she has danced with Graham 2 and performed with Dansgroep Amsterdam, Bodystories/Teresa Fellion Dance, Buglisi Dance Theatre, Creative Time/Nick Cave, Awaken Dance Theater, with Norbert De La Cruz III and Omar Roman de Jesus amongst others.
 Since 2014 she also dances with Arim Dance.
 Sarita is excited to be part of Caterina Rago Dance Company who she has revently joined.